ecalio07/enron/README.md

 * /deliver: Refer to the most recent **.ipynb** file in this folder as the main stable reproducible paper:<br>

-* /environment: Contains DOCKER version, an alternative way to reproduce the experiments without having to set up installation of tools by yourself.

 * /figures: Contains image files imported and displayed by the main files.

 ## Overview of the Experiment: Inputs and Outputs